Egypt enmities runs deep as crisis drags on

 In talks with foreign mediators, Mursi's supporters listed a media truce as one requirement for a period of calm seen as a first step towards resolving the crisis.

-"I feel very sad at what is going," said Wael Fouda, an accountant.
+"I feel very said at what is going," said Wael Fouda, an accountant.
 "If the political rivals reached an agreement now, we will need decades to get through what has happened in society."

-(The story has been filed again to fix a typo in lead, last paragraph.)

 (Additional reporting by Tom Finn; Writing by Tom Perry; Editing by Angus MacSwan and Paul Taylor)